BellaDati/IoT-Co-Custom-Protocol-SDK/README.md

 ## Sender actions

 Sender actions can be extended as well.
-Service loader file needs to be `com.belladati.iot.collector.generic.sender.verticle.action.Action` and actions need to implement `Action` interface.
+Service loader file needs to be `com.belladati.iot.collector.sender.Action` and actions need to implement `Action` interface.
 Extended actions then can be selected in IoT console and provided JSON config is passed to them.